 A look at where Grid Ready meets NYC’s Environmental Justice Areas

-In last year’s Grid Ready, Urban Green found that building electrification poses no near-term risk to New York City’s electric grid: winter power demand could grow by 42 percent before exceeding the current summer peak demand.
+In last year’s Grid Ready, we found that building electrification poses no near-term risk to New York City’s electric grid: winter power demand could grow by 42 percent before exceeding the current summer peak demand.
 Now is the time to scale electrification with heat pumps to cut carbon emissions, improve air quality and keep residents at safe and comfortable temperatures year-round.

 The multi-decade transition away from fossil fuel heating and hot water will evolve across a wide range of neighborhoods, building types and ownership structures.
 It’s critically important that electrification benefits all New Yorkers, particularly those who are more vulnerable to climate impacts, suffer worse air quality and spend a higher portion of their income on utility bills.